-While their construction may be sturdy, with the use of robust materials, they do not always have detailed implemented measures that would prevent the effects of exposure to the elements from taking their toll.
+While their construction may be sturdy, with the use of robust materials, they do not always have detailed implemented measures to prevent the effects of exposure to the elements from taking their toll.

-Having an excess of moisture build-up within your shed can result in the accelerated or induced damage to the items that are stored within.
+Having excess moisture build-up within your shed can result in accelerated or induced damage to the items stored within.

-To prevent this, you must take into consideration the variety of methods available to keep moisture out of the garden shed.
+To prevent this, you must consider the variety of methods available to keep moisture out of the garden shed.

 Select an appropriate foundation.

 The best foundation for a garden shed to keep it moisture-free will depend on the specific conditions of your site, the size of your shed, and your budget.
 However, here are some options that can help to prevent moisture from entering the shed: